Law Park - Preliminary Report

 Imagine fishing, biking, water sports and outdoor play along with arts, entertainment, and food while people and families gather and have fun in and around this downtown waterfront park!
 Come share and learn more about what Law Park can be.
 Share your ideas, community goals, and priorities for this lakeshore greenspace.

-The Parks Division invites the community to participate in any of three workshops in order to share community needs, explore potential opportunities, and help determine what this downtown lakefront park can mean for the Greater Madison Community.
-Your input is key to the project’s success!
+The Parks Division held three public workshops for area residents and park users to share community needs, explore potential opportunities, and help determine what this downtown lakefront park can mean for the Greater Madison Community.

 - Thursday, August 15, 6:00-7:30 PM, Workshop at the Atrium on Park Street, 2300 S. Park St.